jaoteo/mixtum/README.md

 # Mixtum
-The goal of these Fortran codes is to estimate, from SNP data, the admixture proportion in which a 2-way or 3-way population admixture process took place.
+The goal of these Fortran codes is to estimate, from a dataset of Single Nucleotide Polymorfirms, the admixture proportion(s) in which a 2-way or 3-way population admixture process took place.
 The *f*-formalism [1] is used following the geometric interpretation in [2,3] to estimate the proportions and other indicators.